fespinozadeveloper/lajax/README.md

 ##### A simple example

 Add the classes to be exported in Javascript code in app/ajax/controllers/.
-They should inherit from the Lagdo\Lajax\Controller class.
+They inherit from the Lagdo\Lajax\Controller class.

 Here's an example.